Aidar5/nattoeng/docs/source/book/04_data_structures/9a_check_type.rst

 And if the example here is probably stupid, however, when you want to go through a list of strings and convert to a number the strings that contain numbers, you can get that error.

-To avoid it, it would be nice to be able to check what we’re working with
+To avoid it, it would be nice to be able to check what we’re working with.

 ``isdigit()``
 ^^^^^^^^^^^^^